Veda Reynolds: Early life and training

-Photo from the Curtis Institute have further details.
+A photo from the Curtis Institute has further details.

 Professional career

 She became a member of the Philadelphia Orchestra, the first woman to join the first violin section.
-There she stayed from 1943-1967, serving as assistant concertmaster for the 1958-1959 season.
+There she stayed from 1943 to 1967, serving as assistant concertmaster for the 1958-1959 season.
 Reynolds also was a co-founder of the Philadelphia String Quartet with three other members of the orchestra.
 Veda was the first violinist, Irwin Eisenberg, second violin; Alan Iglitzin, viola, and Charles Brennand, cello.
 The group cut ties with the orchestra in 1966 under significant resistance from its administration.
 Moving to Seattle, they became the quartet-in-residence of the University of Washington.
 From their base in Seattle, they made tours to South America, India and to Europe.
 The original quartet stayed together for seventeen years.

 After that period, Reynolds taught at the North Carolina School of the Arts (1975-1977).
 Veda then moved to France to join the faculty of the Conservatoire National Supérieur de Musique de Lyon.
 Her students included David Harrington, Karen Iglitzin, Joseph Silverstein, Arnold Steinhardt, Michael Tree, and William de Pasquale.

-She was a very respected teacher, and many articles were written analyzing her pedagogy.
+She was a respected teacher, and several articles have examined her pedagogy.